ahamez/protox/README.md

 ### Well-known types

-Note that `protox` does not (yet) support the encoding of the [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) well-know type: it will be encoded like a regular message, rather than with the custom encoding specified in the [JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json).
+Note that `protox` does not support the [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) well-know type: it will be encoded and decoded like a regular message, rather than with the custom encoding specified in the [JSON specification](https://developers.google.com/protocol-buffers/docs/proto3#json).

 ## Packages and  namespaces